onliashish/timeseries_ttm_model_StockMarket/README.md

 **Note that zeroshot, fine-tuning and inference tasks using TTM can easily be executed in 1 GPU machine or in laptops too!!**

+**Recent updates:** We have developed more sophisticated variants of TTMs (TTM-B, TTM-E and TTM-A), featuring extended benchmarks that compare them with some of the latest models such as TimesFM, Moirai, Chronos, Lag-llama, and Moment.
+For full details, please refer to the latest version of our [paper](https://arxiv.org/pdf/2401.03955.pdf).
+Stay tuned for the release of the model weights for these newer variants.

 ## How to Get Started with the Model